js1972/sap-cap-devcontainer/README.md

 - Set the cf api region (change this to match your region)
 - Mount the host computer home folder as /host-home-folder in the container
 - Adds features for github cli; shell history; some shell utils.

+NOTE: Some of the tools in the Dockerfile do not have arm64 buils yet (mbt) so we keep everything running as amd64 and run in emulation with `--platform=linux/amd64`.